MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 monikerRange: 'azure-bot-service-4.0'
 ---

-# About the structure of a bot project
+# Understand the structure of an echo bot

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

-The Bot Framework templates and samples are written for ASP.NET (C#), Restify (JavaScript), and aiohttp (Python).
+The Bot Framework templates and samples are written for ASP.NET (C#), restify (JavaScript), and aiohttp (Python).
 However, the web service features are not part of the Bot Framework SDK, but part of the web framework you choose to use.

 All bot applications share some common features.
-This article describes these features:

 | Feature | Description |
 |:-|:-|